Where is the best place to save photos? How to store photos

 In some article I touched on this point, apparently I forgot to clarify it here.

 P.S.
-I found in which article there was a clarification about this - http://site/myself/25b5f4b59a06
+I found an article that clarified this - http://site/myself/25b5f4b59a06

 Personally, I have developed the following method for myself: